Home

 Moving data safely

 You have prepared your data, but before the migration, you have to make sure that it’s not going to compromise anything.
 Errors occur all the time, and they are an inevitable part of the process, but every developer needs to know how to handle them.
 The main precaution you should take if you plan to modify existing data is to create a backup.
-It’ll allow you to restore the data’s original state.
+It’ll reduce data migration risks and allow you to restore the data’s original state.

 Lastly, depending on your Salesforce configuration, you might want to disable any related automation to omit validation or limit errors.